OrenBochman/webcomponents-update-reminder/README.md

 # Webcomponents-update-reminder
 Remind your user to update your components just by adding one line

-## Notice
-This element is still building, please don't use it in production!

 ## Get start
 To use this element in your components:
 ```